 Buck Moth Spraying Registration

-Buckmoth Caterpillar Spraying – Springtime is just around the corner which means that the Buck Moth Caterpillars won’t be far behind.
-The Buck Moth lays its eggs primarily in oak trees, which stay there through the winter, and then begin to hatch in February.
+Buckmoth Caterpillar Spraying -Spring is here, which means Buckmoth caterpillars are becoming active.
+The Buck Moth lays its eggs primarily in oak trees, where they remain through the winter before beginning to hatch in early spring.
 Eggs are typically laid in spiral clusters on oak twigs and larvae typically emerge in a single generation in the spring.
-Touching the caterpillars’ spines could cause symptoms ranging from itching and burning sensations to a more painful sting.
-With proper tree spraying the impact of this nuisance can be reduced.

-Please call (504)837-8733 for service in New Orleans or (225) 372-8585 for Baton Rouge.
+Please call (504) 837-8733 for service in New Orleans or (225) 372-8585 for Baton Rouge.